saadisaadi1/Handshot-Tower-Defence/README.md

 to change bow's angle use the left hand by moving it up and down

-to move left and right move both left and right hands, the middle point between them is that specify where you are in the game, keep your hands close to each other
+to move left and right move both hands to the left and to the right, the middle point between them is that specify where you are in the game, keep your hands close to each other

 to fire an arrow:
 1) keep your left hand closed all the time